MSR Habitude 4 Tent

 Spaciousness and comfort

 One of the best things about the tent is its frankly palacial spaciousness.
 Designed to accommodate four campers (or one space loving individual), the tent offers ample room for both sleeping and storing gear.
 The near-vertical walls maximize interior space, allowing most campers to stand upright comfortably.
 Numerous pockets and loops provide spots for stashing gear close at hand, or hanging lanterns from the ceiling.
-Unlike most “family tents”, the interior is a single room, an almost head-scratching choice on MSR’s behalf but one which, for this user, isn’t an issue at all as I’m either alone in the tent or sharing it with my partner.
+Unlike most “family tents”, the interior is a single room, a feature I particularly love for its simplicity; like a nylon hotel room, I can just spread all my stuff around whilst still keeping it within easy reach.
+The tent does have a small vestibule at the front but the inside is so spacious that I rarely find myself storing anything in there.

 Durability and weather performance

 The Habitude has decent durability.
 The ripstop polyester fabric, along with the sturdy poles, ensure that this tent can withstand a fair amount of weather, shedding rain easily without any pooling or ingress.
-In addition, the tent’s waterproof rainfly and bathtub-style floor effectively repel rainwater or boggy ground, keeping you dry and protected even in stormy weather conditions; I’ve used it extensively in horrid wet conditions in Wales and found it totally fine.
+I’ve used it extensively in horrid wet conditions in Wales and found it totally fine.
 My only complaint would be that the fly is very noisy in the wind, but this has been my experience with other MSR tents too.
 The fly is quite thick and that invariably results in a crinkly flappy noise when the wind picks up.

 Ventilation

 The interior is airy with decent ventilation, keeping condensation to a minimum and keeping things fresh and breezy.
-On hot summer nights, the rainfly can be removed to provide panoramic views and enhanced airflow, while still offering protection from insects (GODDAMN MIDGES!) and very light rain.
+On hot summer nights, the rainfly can be removed to provide panoramic views and enhanced airflow, while still offering protection from insects (GODDAMN MIDGES!) but I’ve personally not used it in this way as it would compromise privacy and that’s something I generally want to retain on public campsites.
 I’ve actually literally never had any condensation on the inside of this tent, I suspect that’s simply due to the sheer size of it, combined with the fact that it’s been just myself, or occasionally also my partner, inside.

 Conclusion